blytkerchan/blytkerchan.github.io/README.md

 Aside from the few top-level files in `src/` there are a few directories.
 - The `src/layout/` directory contains layouting components that basically set up the application's framework.
 If you want to change the layout, this is where you go.
 - The `src/pages/` directory contains the pages users will interact with.
 These should all be referenced in the router (otherwise, how will you navigate to them?).
+There is one component just called `Page` in there.
+You can use that for generic pages that you have just text in.
+The text will be loaded from the i18n `pages` namespace.
 - The `src/config/` directory contains the application's configuration, including menu contents.

+## Internationalization (i18n)

+All texts should be translated to whichever languages you know.
+You can do that by adding the appropriate translations to the `public/locale/*` directories.
+The `app` namespace (found in the app.json file) is for application-specific texts, `common` for common stuff, `pages` for text pages, and `translation` for translated phrases.
+Note that the i18n mechanism *will not* fall back on the `pages` namespace, but will fall back on the other ones.

 ## Available Scripts